UniverseTBD/hypogen/README.md

 ### `critique.py`
 The `critique.py` script in the pipeline is responsible for refining the generated scientific hypotheses.
 It leverages two main functionalities—criticism and revision—facilitated by LLMChain objects wrapped in a SequentialChain.
 Upon receiving a hypothesis, the script first critically evaluates it for clarity, coherence, and scientific validity.
 It then uses this critique to revise the hypothesis iteratively for a predefined number of times.

+## Script guide

+To merge the fine-tuned model, you need to run the `utils.py` script from `/g/data/y89/cn1951/hypogen/` in `qsub` i.e. with the GPU.